 These classes are designed to make an expecting person and partner / support feel more confident about their upcoming birth experience.
 The classes will help soon-to-be parents understand that birth is an ancient process and that they can birth normally and naturally by working with their body's signals.

-SciHonor will provide you with tools to be able to navigate your birth in any environment including home, hospital or birth center and whether you desire to have a medicated or non-medicated birth.
-She will assist the partner in learning comfort techniques to provide more effective support.
+Our educators will provide you with tools to be able to navigate your birth in any environment including home, hospital or birth center and whether you desire to have a medicated or non-medicated birth.
+We will assist your partner in learning comfort techniques and other skills to provide more effective support.

 This lactation class helps to prepare parents for their breastfeeding journey.
 Black parents in particular don’t always receive the support needed for successful breastfeeding due to lack of access to lactation professionals, limited options for culturally aligned support, generational trauma, misinformation / myths, and more.
 We also experience the highest infant morbidity and mortality rates, which can be prevented by having positive influences and relevant breastfeeding support and encouragement.
 Because of this, we offer the Mocha Milkshake Café Lactation Class and the Mocha Milkshake Café Weekly, Peer Support Group.